 And while it’s no match for the 9mm, shooting the right ammo can transform your .380 into a formidable concealed-carry pistol.

 So, Why Choose .380 over 9mm?

 Well, if power is your primary decision, you wouldn’t.
 But power isn’t what the .380 is made for.

 In some ways, the low power of the .380 ACP is actually one of its strengths, depending on how you look at it.

-So, what you end up getting with the .380 is a lightweight gun that’s not much different in size to pocket pistols like the .22 LR, .25 ACP, and the .32 S&W, but is far more powerful.
+So, what you end up getting with the .380 is a lightweight gun that’s not much different in size from pocket pistols like the .22 LR, .25 ACP, and the .32 S&W, but far more powerful.

 What about Shootability?

 Generally speaking, one of the biggest advantages to the 9mm is that it’s an easy-to-handle cartridge — at least when compared to the bigger calibers out there.

 Indeed, the 9mm does have a lot to offer in terms of power and control, making it one of the most well-rounded handgun cartridges, in my opinion.